just-the-docs/just-the-docs/docs/training/std-1.md

 + COOL TRICKS
     * Like Inferno grenades, inferno or razorwire rounds from a mortar ruin the fun of teleporters.
 Plant one of these rounds where the roaches are coming from and watch a forward advance stop in its tracks.
 When no one is around to replace the TP pad, feel free to krak shell it to oblivion.
     * Radical artillery men quickly alt cam between two teleport points and shell both of them as quickly as possible.
-    * Dropping infernos from the sky on sandbags is hilarious.
+    * Dropping infernos from the sky on barricades/sandbags is hilarious.

 ---